-Gurvey’s Law is a long-running talk show on ABC Radio in Los Angeles.
+Gurvey’s Law is a long-running talk show on KABC Radio in Los Angeles.
 Every Saturday, our hosts Alan Gurvey and Kerri Kasem examine the legal issues of the day, through interviews with the country’s most preeminent scholars, well-known attorneys, luminaries, politicians, news makers, athletes and entertainers.

 Alan Gurvey is the managing partner of the Law Firm of Rowen, Gurvey & Win, a workers’ compensation law firm that has represented injured workers for over 35 years.
 Alan is known as one of the top litigators in the workers’ compensation arena.
 He has an honors degree in ethics and political philosophy from Brown University, and a law degree from the University of Manitoba in Canada.
 He has authored guide books on life, called the “Common Sense Series”.
 He frequently speaks to attorney groups, physician groups and employer groups.
 Alan is well equipped to take on the issues of the day, with a focus on turning what can go wrong into how to make it go right.